rbannist/AzureDiagnosticsMonitoringAnalytics_Intro301/README.md

 <br>

 If your Boot Diagnostics isn't switched on then please move the toggle switch to 'On', choose an existing Storage Account or create a new one, ensure that the 'Boot diagnostics' check box is selected, and then click 'Save'.
 Note.
-I would advise opening up the Azure Portal in another tab/window and then reboot the VM (or do it using Azure CLI or PowerShell).
+I advise opening up the Azure Portal in another tab/window and then reboot the VM (or do it using Azure CLI or PowerShell).

 <br>